Psst… check out this post and find out how you can link reviews to pay.

 How to Connect Performance Reviews to the Salary Review Process

 Many organizations want to reward top performers with more money and non-performers with little or no money.
 Creating this pay-for-performance culture requires that employee performance intersects with the salary review process.

 The key to making the salary review process effective, once the performance review piece is completed, is to compare this performance rating with the employee’s relative placement in the external market.
 Once you’ve done that, you can create a compensation matrix to be used within your organization as a guide for merit increases that is considerate of performance and external market conditions.
 This compensation matrix will provide a framework for your managers to follow, but allow some discretion on their part for the actual increases.

-Using the compensation matrix and salary guidelines above allows your salary increases to recognize and reward employee performance but also take into consideration market placement.
+Using a compensation matrix and salary guidelines allows your salary increases to recognize and reward employee performance but also take into consideration market placement.
 This approach helps the organization not overspend for talent and keeps limited resources where they are needed in terms of rewarding people who are either behind the market rate or performing exceptionally well.